jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Note that the alternative is partially installed, even without `--force`.
 But since the link is not installed, it won't work as expected.

-###
-## How to make the link group `editor` switch to automatic mode?

-    $ update-alternatives --auto editor

-In the process, the  links of the master alternative is updated  to point to the alternative path choice with the highest priority; the slaves are also updated.

----

-You could also rerun `--config` and select the entry marked as automatic.